Ad352/Finsler-Timescape-Hybrid/README.md

 Open Source & Reproducible: SymPy/NumPy for Chern-Ricci tensors, Riccati flow, ODE integration (GitHub/DOI ).

 Key Fixes Applied: BAO (not 1%); DCBH density Mpc.
 Fully correct & publication-ready.

+FTH-QBE extends this classical theory by constructing a quantum-geometric bridge to the pre-CMB regime.
+Critically, we demonstrate that all classical FTH v2.6.1 predictions for the observationally accessible domain (z≲1089) remain invariant, ensuring that the quantum extension is a UV-completion rather than a modification of established structure-formation physics.